Nick Senzel Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- Cardinals pitchers combine to give up 55 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- The Cardinals rank 14th in baseball in home runs allowed (56 total, 1.1 per game).

-- Matz gets the start for the Cardinals, his 10th of the season.
-He is 0-5 with a 5.05 ERA and 43 strikeouts in 46 1/3 innings pitched.
+- Mikolas gets the start for the Cardinals, his 11th of the season.
+He is 2-1 with a 4.77 ERA and 43 strikeouts through 54 2/3 innings pitched.

-- His last appearance came on Saturday against the Los Angeles Dodgers, when the left-hander tossed 4 2/3 innings, surrendering no earned runs while giving up six hits.
+- The right-hander's last appearance was on Saturday against the Los Angeles Dodgers, when he tossed seven innings, surrendering three earned runs while allowing six hits.

-- In nine games this season, the 31-year-old has a 5.05 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .303 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.